yellows8/3ds_smashbroshax/README.md

 This is haxx for Super Smash Bros for 3DS, via local-WLAN beacon haxx.
 The haxx triggers while the application is scanning for local multiplayer sessions, when the beacon is being broadcasted.
-In certain cases the application may somewhat hang or crash prior to any actual ROP being run: this hax is not completely reliable due to heap layout not always being in the intended state.
+In certain cases the application may somewhat hang or crash prior to any actual ROP being run: this hax is not completely reliable, one reason is because the heap layout not always being in the intended state.
+Another reason is that the ROP may fail to recv another beacon quickly enough, which results in jumping to using a stack which is all-zeros(there's no good way to do error checking/looping for that, partly because of lack of space).
 Also note that in some cases it may take a while for the hax to trigger.

 Since this is all contained in a single wifi beacon, the amount of space available for the hax is very small: currently almost all of this space is used.